Hidden-Histories/Public-Resources/documentation/Tutorial_UnityTransparency.md

   - Make sure you are looking at the Scene window.
   - With the Kini Quad selected, move your cursor into the Scene window and press "f" to focus the Quad into the middle of the Scene window.
   - If you still can't see it, make sure the Gizmo/Selection Outline is on (Quad will have an orange outline.)

+.
+![UnityTransparency_FindingTheQuad](images/UnityTransparency_FindingTheQuad.png)

   - STILL can't see it, even though the axes are in the middle of your Scene window?
 Quads are one-sided, and you're probably looking at the back side!
-Rotate your view in the Scene window - you can click on the
+Rotate your view in the Scene window - you can click on the X or Z axes.
+(DON'T rotate the Quad itself - its transform should stay zeroed!)

-![UnityTransparency_FindingTheQuad](images/UnityTransparency_FindingTheQuad.png)
+.
 ![UnityTransparency_FindingTheQuad1](images/UnityTransparency_FindingTheQuad1.png)

 .